cleanlab/cleanlab/README.rst

 .. |coverage| image:: https://codecov.io/gh/cgnorthcutt/cleanlab/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/cgnorthcutt/cleanlab

-``cleanlab``  finds and cleans label errors in massive or small datasets and contains state-of-the-art algorithms for learning with noisy labels, estimating the latent noisy-channel, prior (distribution of class labels), and much more. ``cleanlab`` implements the family of theory and algorithms called *confident learning*.
+``cleanlab``  finds and cleans label errors in any dataset using state-of-the-art algorithms for learning with noisy labels and estimating the complete joint distribution of label noise. ``cleanlab`` is fast: its built on optimized algorithms and parallelized across all CPU threads automatically. ``cleanlab`` implements the family of theory and algorithms called **confident learning** with provable guarantees of exact noise estimation and label error finding (when model output probabilities are exact).

 Its called ``cleanlab`` because it CLEANs LABels.